-Rust is a chemical reaction that can ruin your favorite tools and toys, but you can avoid it!
-And even reverse it.
+Rust is a chemical reaction that can ruin your favorite tools and toys.
+But you can avoid it, and even reverse it.

 What Causes Rust to Form?

-Rust results from a reaction called oxidation in which iron reacts with water and oxygen to form hydrated iron (III) oxide.
+Rust results from a reaction called oxidation, in which iron reacts with water and oxygen to form hydrated iron (III) oxide.
 Essentially, the metal is naturally returning to its unrefined state.
 Learn how to remove rust with electrolysis.

 The process can be sped up various ways (and ones that you should learn to avoid!), like nature’s minerals, chemicals and temperature fluctuations.
-That’s why, for instance, leaving a bike or gardening tools outside instead of in the garage is a bad idea.
+That’s why leaving a bike or gardening tools outside instead of in the garage is a bad idea.

-Because allowing iron, water and oxygen to come in contact creates the unwanted reaction that can harm your stuff, it makes sense that the best way to prevent it is to keep them apart.
+Because allowing iron, water and oxygen to intermingle creates the unwanted reaction that can harm your stuff, the best way to prevent that is to keep them apart.

-The Farmers’ Almanac also suggests using potatoes, especially for de-rusting your knives.
-“Sprinkle a little salt or baking soda onto the potato and then rub it over the rust spot, or just insert the knife into a potato and let it sit.
+The Farmers’ Almanac also suggests using potatoes, especially for de-rusting your knives: “Sprinkle a little salt or baking soda onto the potato and then rub it over the rust spot, or just insert the knife into a potato and let it sit.
 The oxalic acid in the potato helps to dissolve the rust.”